Noroff-FEU-Assignments/cross-course-project-kardokiyani/README.md

 ### Running

-Here is where you detail how to run the app.
-It typically involves the commands you'd need to run to start the project e.g.
+This section shows you how the commands you`d need to run to start the project, basically how to run the app:

 To run the app, run the following commands: